nsfcac/gpupowermodel/README.md

 These instructions will get you a copy of the project up and intended to run on your GPU-enabled HPC node to:
 * launch GPU benchmarking/workload
 * generate GPU metrics data
-* analye GPU power consumption pattern of the benchmaring/workload.
+* analye GPU power consumption pattern of the benchmaring/workload
+* visualize the collected data.
 See deployment for notes on how to deploy the project on a GPU-enabled HPC system.

 ### Prerequisites